flooreijkelboom/flooreijkelboom.github.io/content/publications/g_vfm/index.md

 ---
-title: 'Riemannian Variational Flow Matching for Material and Protein Design'
+title: 'Controlled Generation with Equivariant Variational Flow Matching'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Olga Zaghen
   - admin
-  - Alison Pouplin
+  - Heiko Zimmermann
-  - Cong Liu
+  - Sharvaree Vadgama
+  - Erik J Bekkers
   - Max Welling
+  - Christian A Naesseth
   - Jan-Willem van de Meent
-  - Erik J. Bekkers

 # Author notes (optional)
 author_notes:
   - ''
-  - 'Equal contribution'
-  - 'Equal contribution'
   - ''
   - ''
   - ''
   - ''
+  - 'Equal contribution'
+  - 'Equal contribution'

-date: '2025-10-01T00:00:00Z'
+date: '2025-01-01T00:00:00Z'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'